Dogs think, feel & learn.

 "More of" is important.

-It's a lot more fun to get more of something we do want, than less of something we don't want.
+It's more fun to get more of something we do want, than less of something we don't want.

-"I'll feel more Love if she lets me pet her.
-I don't think she likes me very much.
-I'm a good person."
+"I'll have more Love if she lets me pet her."

 "I'll have more Peace if they stop fighting."

-"... more Trust if she comes when I call."
+"I'll have more Trust if she reliably comes when I call."

-This exercise also helps prepare clients for the next step: Viewing life from their dog's perspective.
+This exercise prepares clients for the next step: Viewing life from the dog's perspective.
 It helps them imagine what values their dog needs to provide what they want.

 Values for dogs.